SamFu1113/K3s-CodiMD/README.md

 - Create K8s’ Services to provide service to users.

-## What is K8s
+## What is K8s(Kubernetes)
-- Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+- K8s is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 - It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 ## What is K3s